 Except—two of those beds were bare.

 The top bunk and the sofabed had no bedding.
 Nothing.
+Maybe some crumbs.

 I looked in every obvious place—closets, drawers—but came up empty.
 So I messaged the property owner via WhatsApp (his preferred method), letting him know we were missing bedding.
 He replied right away: